Smith-Savani/git-intro-/README.md

 git checkout -b branchname for making new branch git intro is on git hub where c intro is on local machine

+## Introductin to fork

+It is used to copy repository